Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning

 The performance of fingerprint orientation estimation technique is generally evaluated by measuring the accuracy of singularity points (Core and delta) detected in an orientation image of the fingerprint.
 The performance of some of the techniques has been also reported as accuracy of fingerprint matching and accuracy of orientation estimation.
 Some of the very early orientation flow techniques were designed for segmentation of foreground and background of the fingerprint impression and there was not a quantitative evaluation of the performance.

-\subsubsection{Fingerprint Matching}
+\subsection{5.0.1 Fingerprint Matching}

-Fingerprint orientation estimation is one of the fundamental steps in feature extraction for most of the fingerprint biometric system.
+Fingerprint orientation estimation is one of the fundamental steps in feature extraction for most of the fingerprint biometric systems.
 So, the accuracy of fingerprint matching is directly affected by the accuracy of orientation estimation.
-The \textit{False Match Rate} (FMR) and \textit{False Non-Match Rate} (FNMR) are two widely used measurements to report the performance of fingerprint biometric system.
-The value where both FMR and FNMR equal is called \textit{Equal Error Rate} (EER) has been also reported in literature as performance measure for the fingerprint orientation estimation algorithm.
-In actual application, the fingerprint biometric system does not operate at EER, so other performance metrics like FMR100 or FMR1000 are generally reported.
-FMR100 is the lowest value of FNMR for FMR is $0.01$.
-Similarly, FMR1000 is the lowest value of FNMR for FMR is $0.001$.
+The False Match Rate (FMR) and False Non-Match Rate (FNMR) are two widely used measurements to report the performance of fingerprint biometric system.